-Dr. Superstein recommends giving your new hamster privacy while she adjust to her new home.
+Dr. Superstein recommends giving your new hamster privacy while they adjust to their new home.

 “Cover the cage with a cloth for the first day or two to allow your hamster to explore her new home with greater privacy and fewer restrictions,” Dr. Siperstein says.

-That also means holding off on handling her for a few days.
+That also means holding off on handling them for a few days.

 “Don’t rush to handle your new hamster,” Dr. Siperstein says.
 “Give her a few days to acclimate to her new home before you start petting her or picking her up.”